Taylor-CCB-Group/SpOOx/README.md

 #### Step ii)  Create a metadata file.

-For the clustering step (see below), a metadata file describing all the samples contained in the aboved merged data file can be created using the script, make_metadata.py
+(optional) For the clustering step (see below), a metadata file describing all the samples contained in the aboved merged data file can be created using the script, make_metadata.py

 ```
 python make_metadata.py